EpiCache: Episodic KV Cache Management for Long-Term Conversation on Resource-Constrained Environments: Method

 where $K^{\ell}_{\text{full}}$ and $K^{\ell}_{\text{block}}$ are the $l$-th layer Key states computed under $\mathcal{M}$ and $\mathcal{M}'$, respectively.
 We then define layer sensitivity as the average cosine similarity between the two sets of Key vectors across attention heads and input tokens:

-Empirically, $\sigma_\ell$ exhibits large variation across layers yet remains consistent across different inputs in \Cref{fig:budget_alloc_a} (shadowed regions denote input variance), indicating that sensitivity is model-dependent rather than input-dependent.
+Empirically, $\sigma_\ell$ exhibits large variation across layers yet remains consistent across different inputs in \Cref{fig:budget_alloc_a} (shadowed regions denote input variance), indicating that layer sensitivity is \textit{model-dependent} rather than input-dependent.
 We define $s_\ell = 1 - \sigma_\ell$ as the sensitivity score for layer $\ell$.
 Based on this observation, we propose a sensitivity-aware budget allocation strategy that assigns larger cache budgets to layers more sensitive to block prefill and smaller budgets to less sensitive ones.
-Specifically, we redistribute the global budget ($M\cdot L$) according to layer sensitivity scores $s_\ell$, with $\alpha$ controlling how sharply the allocation emphasizes sensitive layers: We evaluate this approach by measuring how much budget allocation shifts the KL divergence between block prefill and full KV cache answer predictions, where negative values indicate closer alignment to full KV cache answer generation.
+Specifically, we redistribute the global budget ($M\cdot L$) according to layer sensitivity scores $s_\ell$, with $\alpha$ controlling how sharply the allocation emphasizes sensitive layer: We evaluate the sensitivity-aware approach by measuring how budget allocation shifts the KL divergence between answer predictions generated from block prefill eviction and those generated from the full KV cache, where negative values indicate closer alignment with full KV answer generation.
 As shown in \Cref{fig:budget_alloc_b}, sensitivity-aware allocation shifts KL divergence by –0.80 relative to uniform allocation.
-In contrast, prior allocation strategies such as PyramidKV~\citep{cai2025pyramidkvdynamickvcache}, which follows a pyramid-shaped budgeting, and retrieval head profiling based allocation~\citep{wu2025retrieval} tend to increase KL divergence under block prefill.
-This gap is directly reflected in task performance: as shown in \Cref{fig:budget_alloc_c}, sensitivity-aware allocation consistently improves LongConvQA accuracy and complements episodic cache management framework, while other allocation strategies severely degrade accuracy.
+In contrast, recent budget allocation methods such as PyramidKV~\citep{cai2025pyramidkvdynamickvcache}, which follows a pyramid-shaped budgeting, and retrieval head profiling based allocation~\citep{wu2025retrieval} tend to increase KL divergence.
+Our reduced KL divergence is reflected in improved LongConvQA accuracy (see \Cref{fig:main_exp}), as further discussed in \Cref{subsec:main_results}.